Ann (1792 ship): Career

 Ann first appeared in Lloyd's Register (LR) in 1792.

 After the outbreak of War with France, Captain Edmund Ashcroft acquired a letter of marque on 21 September 1793.

-In 1795 Ann commenced the first of seven voyages transporting captives.
+In 1795 Ann commenced the first of nine voyages transporting captives.

-1st enslaving voyage (1795–1796): Captain Ruben (or Reuben) Wright acquired a letter of marque on 14 September 1795.
+1st voyage transporting enslaved people (1795–1796): Captain Ruben (or Reuben) Wright acquired a letter of marque on 14 September 1795.
 He sailed from Liverpool on 30 September.
+In 1795, 79 vessels sailed from English ports, bound for the trade in enslaved people; 59 of these vessels sailed from Liverpool.

 Ann acquired captives at Bonny and arrived at St Croix on 9 April 1796.
 Before landing her captives at St Croix, Ann, Wright, master, stopped at Barbados; on the way she had repelled an attack by a 16-gun privateer.

 The attack took place on 20 March, windward of Barbados.
 The French privateer was a long schooner of 16 guns, plus swivel guns.
 She had a large complement.
 The engagement lasted two and a half hours before the privateer made off, badly damaged.
 Ann was too damaged to follow.
 Two men of crew of 25 had been slightly wounded.

 Ann left St Croix on 30 May and arrived back at Liverpool on 6 July.
 She had left Liverpool with 28 crew members and suffered no crew deaths on her voyage.

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
 Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-2nd enslaving voyage (1796): Captain Robert Cattaral acquired a letter of marque on 11 October 1796.
+2nd voyage transporting enslaved people (1796): Captain Robert Cattaral acquired a letter of marque on 11 October 1796.
 He sailed from Liverpool on 19 October 1796.
+In 1796, 103 vessels sailed from English ports, bound for the trade in enslaved people; 74 of these vessels sailed from Liverpool.

 Near Cap Finisterre, a French privateer captured Ann, Catteral, master, as Ann was on her way to Africa.

 On 1 November 1796, Ann was at 42°30′N 16°00′W (near Cape Finisterre), when a privateer approached, but then sheered off.
 The next day the privateer returned.
 She was armed with twelve 9-pounder guns, six 6-pounder guns, and two swivel guns.
 She also had a crew of 90 men.
 An engagement of one hour ensued.
 Ann sustained extensive damage, though no casualties before her crew abandoned here defense and took refuge below decks.
 Captain Catteral and his officers, unable to defend her any longer, struck.
 The newspaper account describing the action, described the crew as consisting largely of Americans and foreigners.